StepanBryleev/post-wildfire-vegetation-regrowth-analysis/README.md

 This is an [Earth Lab](https://earthlab.colorado.edu/) Certificate project by Stepan Bryleev studying post-wildfire vegetation regrowth dynamics and is a continuation of the [Post-Wildfire recovery](https://github.com/AreteY/post-wildfire-recovery) project by [Heidi Yun](https://github.com/AreteY).

 ## Project goal
 In this project, we explore the post-wildfire vegetation regrowth dynamics for the 2016 Chimney Tops 2 Fire perimeter by using Landsat, NEON LiDAR and NEON hyperspectral reflectance data.
 All analysis for NEON and Landsat data is performed in a GEE.
-So our second goal is to create a tutorial for NEON's website which can help earth scientists to understand the fundamentals of using GEE when working with NEON reflectance data for studying wildfires.
+So our second goal is to create a tutorial for NEON's website which can help Earth scientists to understand the fundamentals of using GEE when working with NEON reflectance data for studying wildfires.

 ## GEE project page
 To run project workflow use this link: